ipaddress 1.2.0

 1019 /**

-1029 * @return An instance of ip address parsed from the UTF-32 string.
-If parsing fails, the returned object will be in an unspecified state.
+1023 * @return An instance of ip address parsed from the string.

 1030 /**